Parwaaz Hai Junoon: Development and casting

 According to director of media affairs PAF Syed Mohammad Ali and Momina Duraid, the film is intended to be a tribute to Pakistan Air Force with stories inspired from real life.
-Duraid also announced that all of the major earnings of film will be donated to PAF funds.
-The casting of Hamza Ali Abbasi and Osman Khalid Butt was announced at the launch event of film, with real life members of Pakistan air force comprising the rest of the cast.
+Duraid also announced that all of the major earnings from the film will be donated to PAF funds.
+The casting of Hamza Ali Abbasi and Osman Khalid Butt was announced at the launch event of the film, with real-life members of the Pakistan Air Force comprising the rest of the cast.
 Few days later Osman had to withdraw as the film's shoot schedule clashed with his promotions for Balu Mahi and was replaced by Ahad Raza Mir.
 Farhat Ishtiaq wrote the film's script.
 The final cast includes Hamza Ali Abbasi, Ahad Raza Mir, Kubra Khan, Hania Aamir, Shaz Khan, Marina Khan and Shamoon Abbasi.

 Filming

-In an Interview to Daily Pakistan, Hamza Ali Abbasi confirmed that much of the filming was done at various places of Pakistan such as cities which included Saidpur, Murree, Sargodha and Lahore, as well as Karachi.
+In an Interview to Daily Pakistan, Hamza Ali Abbasi confirmed that much of the filming was done at various places in Pakistan such as cities which included Saidpur, Murree, Sargodha and Lahore, as well as Karachi.
 The director Haseeb Hassan also revealed that some parts of the film were shot on K2 and the Karakoram Highway.

 Release

 Two separate teasers of the film was released, first teaser, featuring Hamza Ali Abbasi and Shaz Khan was released on 19 April 2018, while the second teaser featuring Ahad Raza Mir and Hania Amir was released on 23 April 2018.

 The trailer of the film was released on 6 July 2018.
 Initially, the film was set to release on Eid al-Fitr 2018, but due to the limited screens available, it was postponed until Eid al-Adha 2018.
 After the delay, the film was released on Eid al-Adha worldwide, 22 August 2018.
-It had a premiere event in London on same day, after previous premieres were cancelled due to some issues with Central Board of Film Censors.
+It had a premiere event in London on the same day, after previous premieres were cancelled due to some issues with Central Board of Film Censors.
 It is the second Pakistani film after Parchi which is screened in Saudi Arabia and the first in China after forty years.